Vine Ripe Nutrition Logo

 8. Parmesan Cheese

-Adding a sprinkle of parmesan cheese to your favorite veggie recipes can give your foods an added savory flavor.
+Adding a sprinkle of parmesan cheese to your favorite veggie recipes can give your foods a savory flavor.
 This Creamy Parmesan Salad Dressing is a great way to get a taste of umami!
-If you want an umami vegan recipe for parmesan, scroll down below under nutritional yeast.
+If you want an umami vegan parmesan recipe, scroll below under nutritional yeast.

 OLYMPUS DIGITAL CAMERA